shoe116/market-simulator-scala/README.md

-# buffett-code-market-simulator
+# market-simulator-scala
-'buffett-code-market-simulator' is market simulator for back testing written in scala.
+'market-simulator-scala' is market simulator for back testing written in scala.

 ## Setup to develop
 - Install scala and sbt